 If you are buying pepper plants, look for fairly mature plants.
 Don’t settle for a pepper plant that is 3 inches tall, try to find peppers that are at least 8-12 inches tall.
-You want the summer’s warmth to be spent on producing fruit, not getting the pepper to basic fruiting maturity.
+Preferably, it should even have some early fruit on it.

-4. Transplant Peppers 2+ Weeks After Last Frost
+Transplant Peppers 2+ Weeks After Last Frost

 Putting peppers outside when the temperatures are still in the 30’s to 40’s can seriously stunt their growth.
-This can affect the pepper’s growth over the whole season.
+This can negatively affect the pepper’s growth over its entire life.

 We’ve found it a best practice to put peppers outside when the evening temperatures are virtually guaranteed to be over 50 degrees.
 We sometimes push high 40’s, but try to avoid it if possible.

 Grow Peppers In Containers

 Growing your peppers in containers allows you flexibility throughout the plant’s life cycle.